dracula/vim/README.md

 All instructions can be found at [draculatheme.com/vim](https://draculatheme.com/vim).

+Note that dracula must be in your `'runtimepath'` to load properly: Version 2.0 introduced autoload functionality for part of the plugin, which doesn't work without `'runtimepath'` properly set.

+For users of Vim 8's `|packages|` feature, it suffices to put
+    packadd! dracula
+    colorscheme dracula
+in your vimrc.
+For users of other plugin managers, consult your documentation to make sure you put dracula on the `'runtimepath'` before loading it.

 ## Team

 This theme is maintained by the following person(s) and a bunch of